altruios/re-socket-dux/README.md

-# resocketdux (alpha build - not yet auto installing or fancy yet)
+# re-socket-dux (alpha build - not yet auto installing or fancy yet)

 how to use: